Free CCM Care Plan Template 2026: Printable PDF + FHIR-Ready

 A. CMS and HCCI Elements to Mirror in Every Template

 A care plan must follow the CMS Chronic Care Management Toolkit and the 2025 HCCI template to ensure it withstands billing reviews.
-These documents specify what every compliant plan must contain:
+For a detailed breakdown, see our guide on CCM care plan requirements.

 1. Core clinical data: Problems, medications, allergies, vitals, and preventive care.